J-F-Liu/knowledge/src/Computer/programming.md

 ### Clean Code

 Clean code doesn’t (necessarily) take longer to write.
 Initially you may need to slow down before you can speed up, but eventually your pace will increase as you are writing fewer lines of code.

+ Writing code is easy.
+Reading it isn’t.
+ Simplicity is prerequisite for reliability.

+ But if simplicity is so obviously “better,” why isn’t it the norm?
+Because achieving simplicity is hard!
+It doesn’t come naturally.
+Simplicity is typically not the first attempt but the last revision.

+Simplicity and elegance are unpopular because they require hard work and discipline to achieve.
+Simple Code Is Often Fast Code
+Often, simple code can be optimized by the compiler more easily and runs faster on CPUs.
+That’s because CPUs are optimized for basic data structures and predictable access patterns.

 ### Ideas from "A Philosophy of Software Design"